Ardesco/Selenium-Maven-Template/README.md

 - -Dthreads=2

+You can also specify a proxy to use

+- -DproxyEnabled=true
+- -DproxyHost=localhost
+- -DproxyPort=8080

 If the tests fail screenshots will be saved in ${project.basedir}/target/screenshots

 If you need to force a binary overwrite you can do: